 MSP 1701.
 Introduction to Media Production.
 3 Credit Hours.

-An introduction to visual aesthetics, communication design and other concepts relevant to the world of digital media.
-Students are introduced to various multimedia applications and learn how to construct effective media projects including web sites, graphics, and audio and video work.
+An introduction to the creative components that must be addressed when producing content, including visual aesthetics, framing, audio needs, communication design and other concepts relevant to the world of media.
+Students are introduced to various applications and learn how to construct effective media projects including web sites, graphics, and audio and video work.

 Repeatability: This course may not be repeated for additional credits.